 British harpsichordist, early organist, and director Matthew Brown is in demand as a continuo player, recitalist, repetiteur, vocal coach and conductor across London and beyond.
 A graduate of the University of Bristol (BA with First Class Honours) and Guildhall School of Music and Drama (MPerf with Distinction), Matthew has studied under various leading harpsichordists such as Carole Cerasi, James Johnstone, and Colin Booth, with masterclass coaching and individual lessons from Jörg-Andreas Bötticher, Francesco Corti, Steven Devine, and Christian Curnyn, and was generously funded by the Tobacco Pipe Makers’ Company Scholarship in his Masters studies.

 Matthew’s continuo playing forms the basis of his varied performing career, and he has appeared across the UK, Canada and Europe as a collaborative harpsichordist and organist.
-His concert appearances and continuo work have seen him collaborate with groups such as the Academy of Ancient Music, Philharmonia, Genesis Sixteen, Istante Collective, Ensemble Il Groviglio, Victoria Baroque Players, and Southern Sinfonia, under a variety of conductors including David Hill MBE, Eamonn Dougan, Julian Perkins, and Simon Chalk.
+His concert appearances and continuo work have seen him collaborate with groups such as the Academy of St Martin in the Fields, London Mozart Players, Philharmonia, Genesis Sixteen, Istante Collective, Victoria Baroque Players, and Southern Sinfonia, under a variety of conductors including David Hill MBE, Eamonn Dougan, and Julian Perkins.
 His orchestral playing experience includes most major concert works, and a variety of lesser-known pieces and new commissions.
-Matthew’s concert work has included a number of major venues and festivals, such as the Royal Festival Hall, Milton Court Concert Hall, the Barbican Centre, the London International Festival of Early Music, the Deal Festival, and performances on the Cobbe Collection of Keyboard Instruments at Hatchlands Park.
+Matthew’s concert work has included a number of major venues and festivals, such as the Royal Festival Hall, Fairfield Halls, Milton Court Concert Hall, the Barbican Centre, the Deal Festival, and performances on the Cobbe Collection of Keyboard Instruments at Hatchlands Park.
 He has been a member of young artist programmes with the Orchestra of the Age of Enlightenment (Young Associate Scheme), Cambridge Handel Opera Company (Talent Development Programme), and Brighton Early Music Festival Young Artists Scheme as a member of Bellot Ensemble.

 Matthew is particularly at home as a continuo player in chamber music, with experience accompanying and collaborating with a wide variety of instruments and groups.
-He is a regular harpsichordist for Bellot Ensemble, a dynamic young chamber ensemble which performs a varied repertoire from early Italian virtuoso violin music to Haydn symphonies, and appears with them in concert and on recording, with their debut album Cupid's Ground Bass scheduled for release in early 2025.
-He collaborates frequently with recorder player Olivia Petryszak, and as a duo they are planning a series of album recordings and concert tours for 2025/26.
+He is a regular harpsichordist for Bellot Ensemble, who are BBC New Generation Artists 2025-27 and Britten Pears Young Artists 2026.
+They enjoy a busy concert calendar with performances scheduled for Beverley Festival, the National Centre for Early Music, Les Jardins des William Christie and with New Sussex Opera in 2026.
 His chamber repertoire includes a wide variety of music from the early 17th century to the high baroque, including major composers such as Corelli, Telemann, Bach, Handel, Marini, Merula, and more.

 Fostering a special interest in vocal repertoire and opera, Matthew frequently works as a vocal coach, repetiteur and opera continuo player.
 His work in opera has seen him collaborate with the Cambridge Handel Opera Company, Ryedale Festival Opera, Baroquestock/Istante Collective, Hampstead Garden Opera, and Guildhall Opera, covering a variety of Baroque opera repertoire from Monteverdi to Handel.
 He has coached and prepared singers in collaboration with Chris Hopkins, Julian Perkins, and Eamonn Dougan, and acted as rehearsal accompanist and continuo player on a variety of productions.
 He is in demand and gaining several regular clients as a vocal coach and accompanist, recently delivering a masterclass on baroque singing at the University of Manchester alongside Hilary Cronin.
 His clients for vocal coaching have found success across Europe in early singing competitions.